AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-Containerization/README.md

 }
 ```
 This work has been accepted at **2024 Ground Vehicle Systems Engineering and Technology Symposium (GVSETS).
 Distribution Statement A. Approved for public release; distribution is unlimited.
 OPSEC #8451.**

-**NOTE: this readme is *still being updated.* Some details of the setup & usage are currently missing.**